Testing Dictionaries with Swift and XCTest

 if the type is different.
 So, enough theory, here it is in practice.

-func testToJSON() {
+func test_toJSON() {

-let json = forcefield.toJSON() // 1
+let json = wingspan.toJSON() // 1

 let jsonDictionary = json as?
 [String: AnyObject] // 2

 XCTAssertEqual(jsonDictionary?["name"] as?
-String, "Forcefield") // 3
+String, "Wingspan") // 3

 }